Satvik3006/Museum-of-candy/README.md

 # Museum-of-candy
-it is just a front end website.
+it is just a front end website made with the help of bootstrap,CSS and HTML.